devSupporters/volder/README.md

 `npm install --save volder`

 ## Usage
-You define and create volder schema objects
+You can create and validate volder schema objects by:

 ```js
 import Volder from 'volder';